sumatrapdfreader/sumatrapdf/docs/md/Commands.md

 # Commands with arguments

-**Since 3.6**, some commands accept arguments which provides more capabilities when creating [custom keyboard shortcut](Customizing-keyboard-shortcuts.md).
+**Ver 3.6+:** some commands accept arguments which provides more capabilities when creating [custom keyboard shortcut](Customizing-keyboard-shortcuts.md).

 For example: